EESI/PyFeast/README.markdown

 # PyFeast

-Python bindings to the FEAST Feature Selection Toolbox
+Python bindings to the FEAST Feature Selection Toolbox.

 ## About PyFeast

-PyFeast is a interface for the FEAST feature selection toolbox, which was originally written in C with a interface to matlab.
+PyFeast is a interface for the FEAST feature selection toolbox, which was originally written in C with a interface to Matlab.

-Because Python is also commonly used in computational science, writing bindings to enable researchers to utilize these feature selection algorthms in Python was only natural.
+Because Python is also commonly used in computational science, writing bindings to enable researchers to utilize these feature selection algorithms in Python was only natural.

 At Drexel University's [EESI Lab](http://www.ece.drexel.edu/gailr/EESI/), we are using PyFeast to create a feature selection tool for the Department of Energy's upcoming KBase platform.

 ## Requirements
 In order to use the feast module, you will need the following dependencies